 Hubert Sedgwick Sanders was born on 20 December 1892, the third son of William Alfred and Alice Mary Sanders (1).
 In 1911 their home was Middleton House Farm (2), which stood at the north east quadrant of Coop Corner, Ogley Hay (the junction of Chase Road / Ogley Road and Lichfield Road).

-Hubert, 18, single, was a pupil teacher, in other words untrained, at Watling Street School, the one that I attended, at the corner of Watling Street (A5) and The Parade.
+Hubert, 18, single, was a pupil teacher at Watling Street School, the one that I attended, at the corner of Watling Street (A5) and The Parade.

 The inestimable and unemulated Brownhills Bob has blogged about Middleton House a number of times: there is an image of the old farmhouse in Stuck in the Middleton with you.